JalaliLabUCLA/2024_279AS_Project3_Lane_Detection/README.md

 Key file: `code/lanedetection.ipynb`

-See section 1 of this notebook for examples of running the PST algorithm on various images.
+See Section 1 of this notebook for examples of running the PST algorithm on various images.

 **2. Understanding BDD100K dataset**